antaz/hikari/README.md

 ## TODO before 1.0

-* Keybindings currently only work with `libinput` keycodes.
 * Popups are not positioned correctly on multi monitor setups.
 * Configuration processing is still buggy and can lead to issues when errors are encountered.